-[†] A zero balance may reflect actual amounts rounding to less than one thousand.
+&lt;sup>† A zero balance may reflect actual amounts rounding to less than one thousand.

-As of December 31, 2020, two shareholders each owned 10% or more of the Portfolio's total outstanding shares comprising 58% of the Portfolio.
-One of the shareholders is a related party and comprises 26% of the Portfolio.
+As of December 31, 2020, one shareholder owned 10% or more of the Portfolio's total outstanding shares comprising 86% of the Portfolio and the shareholder is a related party of the Portfolio.
 Related parties may include, but are not limited to, the investment adviser and its affiliates, affiliated broker dealers, fund of funds and directors or employees of the Trust or Adviser.